gohugoio/hugoDocs/content/en/render-hooks/passthrough.md

 ## Overview

 Hugo uses [Goldmark] to render Markdown to HTML.
 Goldmark supports custom extensions to extend its core functionality.
-The Goldmark [passthrough extension] captures and preserves raw Markdown within delimited snippets of text, including the delimiters themselves.
+The Goldmark [Passthrough extension] captures and preserves raw Markdown within delimited snippets of text, including the delimiters themselves.
 These are known as _passthrough elements_.

 [Goldmark]: https://github.com/yuin/goldmark
 [passthrough extension]: /getting-started/configuration-markup/#passthrough